Beyoncé prices soar as fans scramble to secure tickets for 2023 Renaissance tour

 The Renaissance world tour will see Beyoncé travel around the globe, performing in venues across the US, UK and everywhere in between.

-These are the dates and venues that have been announced outside of the US so far:
+These are the dates and venues that have been announced outside of the US:

 - 10 May, Stockholm, SE, Friends Arena